Territorial Skills Competition

 Frequently Asked Questions

-Who is eligible to compete?
+Who can compete?

 Secondary level competitors must meet the following criteria in the current school year and may be asked to provide proof of any points listed below: